kyeah/3D-Engine/README.md

 Java 3D Graphics Engine and Animator
 ======================================

 A 3D graphics engine built from scratch in Java.
+It generates and displays spheres, boxes, and toruses with z-buffering and backface-culling.
+Supports translations, rotations, and scaling, with flat and gouraud shading.
 Able to read scripts written in Jon-Alf Dyrland-Weaver's custom motion description language (MDL) to generate animated gifs.

 #### FEATURES
 * Scanline